About

 Race

 is a full-length drama by David Mamet.
-Two lawyers – one
+Three attorneys, two

-black and one white – find themselves defending a wealthy white
+black and one white, are preparing to defend a wealthy white

-executive charged with raping a black woman.
-When a new black legal
+executive charged with the rape of a black woman.
+The evidence raises

 Race